 - Benchmark the Trading Multiples: This refers to the EV/EBITDA, EV/EBIT, and other enterprise and equity value multiples you're comparing.

 When benchmarking, you'll need to calculate the medians and means (averages) to get a better sense of where the comps are trading at.
 You should do this for each category and for the overall total as well.
 Additionally, you should title every column appropriately and organize them accordingly, as I did here for Cedar Fair:

 Shown above is the standard format to use for a comparable companies analysis.
 It appears that Six Flags and SeaWorld are poised for higher growth than the other two comps in the "Amusement Park/Resorts" category, which makes sense given the reopening of amusement parks/resorts throughout the U.S. and other countries.

 We can now use this benchmarked information to imply a valuation for Cedar Fair.

 The final step utilizes the trading multiples of the comparable companies to derive a valuation range for the target company.
-This entails calculating and using the means (averages) and medians for the appropriate trading multiples (i.e., EV/EBITDA) as the basis for extrapolating an initial range, as previously illustrated.
+This entails calculating and using the means (averages) and medians for the appropriate trading multiples (e.g., EV/EBITDA) as the basis for extrapolating an initial range, as previously illustrated.
 The high and low (outlier) multiples for the comps serve as further guidance in terms of a potential ceiling or floor for the valuation.